St James, Goldenacre: St Philip's

 In 1895 a mission congregation was established at Canonmills.
 In 1909 this congregation built a new church, St Philip's, and the joint charge was renamed "St Philip's and St James".
 St Philip's Church is now rented to another religious body.
 A "Jesse Tree" carving, by Tom Whalen, was commissioned in 1948 and installed in St Philip's.
 It is now in St James's church hall.

 Christ Church

-Christ Church, in the nearby Trinity district, was built in 1854, initially as a private chapel.
-In 1875 its owner sold it to its congregation.
+Christ Church, in the nearby Trinity district, was built in 1854, initially as a private chapel, by Rev, Walter Mitchell Goalen, son of Arthur Goalen, a ship-builder in North Leith.
+In 1875 Rev. Goalen sold it to its congregation.
 In 1897 an organ of 1889 by Thomas Christopher Lewis was installed at Christ Church.
 In 1971 Christ Church was linked with St James under a single rector, but problems with the fabric meant that it became uneconomic to repair: Christ Church was closed in 1980 (the organ being moved to St Vincent's Chapel, Edinburgh) and is now a private house, "Church House", 118 Trinity Road.
 Following the closure, a Christ Church chapel was created at St James in a former cloakroom, containing some of the artefacts familiar to members of the Christ Church congregation.